Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Methods

-where $ F(\mu_i(t),\sigma_i^2(t))$ is the transfer function that for an AdEx neuron, under stationary conditions, can be analytically expressed as the flux of realizations (i.e., the probability current) crossing the threshold $V_{spike} = \theta + 5 \Delta V$ \cite{tuckwell1988introduction,capone2019state}:
+where $ F[\mu_i(t),\sigma_i^2(t)]$ is the transfer function that, for an AdEx neuron under stationary conditions, can be analytically expressed as the flux of realizations (i.e., the probability current) crossing the threshold $V_{spike} = \theta + 5 \Delta V$ \cite{tuckwell1988introduction,capone2019state}:

-where $f(v) = -(v(t)-E_l) + \Delta V e^{ ( \frac{v(t)-\theta}{\Delta V} )}$, $\tau_m$ the membrane time constant, $C$ the membrane capacitance, $E_l$ the reversal potential, $\theta$ the threshold, $\Delta V$ the exponential slope parameter.
-The parameter values are reported in the table below.
-Here we considered the limit for small and constant $\sigma$, since we assume small fluctuations, and however that the fluctuations have a small effect on the population dynamics.
+where $f(v) = -(v(t)-E_l) + \Delta V \exp{\left\{( v(t)-\theta)/\Delta V\right\}}$, $\tau _m$ is the membrane time constant, $E_l$ is the reversal potential, $\theta$ is the threshold, $C_m$ is the membrane capacitance, and $\Delta V$ is the exponential slope parameter.
+The parameter values are reported in Table~\ref{tab:table1}.
+Here we considered a small and constant $\sigma_{\star}^2 = 10^{-4}$ \SI{}{mV^2/s}, since we assumed small fluctuations, and fluctuations have a small effect on the population dynamics in any case.
 We will verify such assumption \textit{a posteriori}.
-It is actually straightforward to work out the same theory not making assumption on the size of $\sigma$, the only drawback is an increased computational power required to evaluate a 2d function during the inference (and simulation) procedure.
+It is actually straightforward to work out the same theory without making any assumption on the size of $\sigma$, the only drawback being an increased computational power required to evaluate a 2D function (in Eq.~\eqref{TF_cuBa}) during the inference (and simulation) procedure.

+In a first-order mean-field formulation, the gain function depends on the infinitesimal mean $\mu$ and variance $\sigma^{2}$ of the noisy input signal. $\mu$ is proportional to $K = NJp$ (number of neurons, weights, and connectivity, respectively).
+However, $Jp$ can be rescaled in order to keep $K$ fixed.
+On the other hand, $\sigma^{2}$ is proportional to $K^{2}/(Np)$, thus necessarily depending on $N$.
+However, this latter aspect is neglected in our current formulation (e.g. see Eq.~\eqref{eq:transfer_function}), as we assumed a constant small value for the infinitesimal variance, allowing to arbitrarily choose $N$, with the proper rescaling.
+In order to be compliant with neuronal densities coming from physiological literature (about \SI{45}{K} neurons per \SI{}{mm^2}) we took $N = 500$ in our model.